botpress/botpress/docs/documentation/docs/recipes/modules.md

 ---
-layout: guide
+id: modules
+title: Modules
 ---

 Why would you need to create modules?
 Creating a new module allows you to extend Botpress' functionality or add support for another channel.

 For the example in this recipe we are going to implement a page in the admin panel showing the overall number of dialog-sessions.
 We will walk you thought it step by step:

 ## Initialize new module

 1. Naviagte to your bot's root folder and then create a `modules` directory:

 ```bash
 mkdir modules && cd modules
 ```

 2. Now you are inside the modules directory, initialize your new module:

 ```bash
 mkdr botpress-dialog-sessions && cd botpress-dialog-sessions && botpress create